Secretariat to handle hospital stay inquiry

-The National Anti-Corruption Commission (NACC) will appoint advisers and a secretariat to oversee the fact-finding probe into former prime minister Thaksin Shinawatra's extended hospital detention, NACC Secretary-General Sarote Phuengramphan said on Tuesday.
+The National Anti-Corruption Commission (NACC) will appoint advisers and a secretariat to oversee the fact-finding probe into former prime minister Thaksin Shinawatra’s extended hospital detention, NACC Secretary-General Sarote Phuengramphan said yesterday.

 The commission’s move follows its recent decision to look into alleged misconduct by state officials to facilitate Thaksin’s prolonged hospital stay.